Literary Fiction Genres

 Raymond Burr broke onscreen barriers with his depiction of wheelchair-bound detective Robert Ironside.
 (Late in life, during the filming of a "Perry Mason" reunion movie, Burr really was so confined.)

-Swedish author Stieg Larsson's novel The Girl with the Dragon Tattoo and its sequels (also translated into English, and now made into movies) bring a literary element to the field.
+Swedish author Stieg Larsson's novel The Girl with the Dragon Tattoo and its sequels (also translated into English, and now made into movies), while brutally violent in a European context, bring literary style and high-tech elements to the field.

 The noir subgenre focuses on the plight of down-and-out urban denizens.
 With his novel The Postman Always Rings Twice and others, James M. Cain dominated this category.
 Dave Zeltserman's novel Small Crimes is another example.